 July (Elgar Campus)

 Full time: 12 months

-Part time: approximately 2 years (the time taken may vary depending on the individual and timetable availabilities)
+Part time: approximately 2 years (the time taken to complete this course will vary depending on your input)

 You must have: